karashiiro/TextToTalk/README.md

   "Voice": {
     "Name": "Gender"
   },
   "Speaker": "Firstname Lastname",
-   // Speaker's home world row ID and display name, or null when unavailable.
+  // Speaker's home world display name, or null when unavailable.
   "SpeakerWorld": "Cactuar",
   // or "AddonTalk", or "AddonBattleTalk"
   "Source": "Chat",
   "StuttersRemoved": false,
   // or null, for non-NPCs